Cau-Correa/googlemaps-api-ms2/README.md

 When I access a nonexistent page adding random characters at the end of the URL of the site a 404 error page loads with a message:
 This page isn't available.
-Sorry about that. / Click here to go back to the Home Page / 404 error. when I clicked in the link it wasn't been redirecting to the Home page as it supposed to, a default 404 error message was showing, tried to search for a solution on Slack Community what was unsuccessful, then I went for tutor assistence, the tutor Stephen could identify that the problem was in the link.
+Sorry about that. / Click here to go back to the Home Page / 404 error. when I clicked in the link it wasn't been redirecting to the Home page as it supposed to, a default 404 error message was showing up, I tried to search for a solution on Slack Community what was unsuccessful, then I went for tutor assistence, the tutor Stephen could identify that the problem was in the link.
 In the href attribute I added index.html.
 Instead of redirecting to the Home page it was creating a broken link, once I replaced index.html with the site's absolute URL the problem was solved.